 1920s.
 In 1928 Miyazaki developed the combined Amylo-Koji process.
 By the 1950s Japanese scientists had isolated various protease and amylase enzymes, induced mutations, and used them commercially.
 They also developed the technology for the microbial production of L-glutamic acid and monosodium glutamate (MSG), lysine and other amino acids, flavor enhancing nucleotides such as inosinic acid, and organic acids.
-They used the koji mold Aspergillus enzymes including proteases, commercial production of amyloglucosidase, and lipase.
-They made microbial rennet and numerous other products.
+They used the koji mold Aspergillus oryzae in the commercial production of enzymes including proteases, amylases, amyloglucosidase, and lipase.
+They made microbial reinet and numerous other products.
 Indeed in the period following World War II, Japan became the world leader in the field of industrial fermentations.
 Wang and Hesseltine (1979) have suggested that this may have been "in large part due to the food fermentation base from which it launched its industrialization of micoorganisms."